 Beaches on Martha’s Vineyard: from Aquinnah to Chappaquiddick

-The unspoiled charm of Martha’s Vineyard is probably best exemplified by the many scenic beaches located here.
-The beaches vary from protected, shallow, clear-water stretches on the northern and eastern sides of the Island to expanses of rumbling surf along the south side.
+Among the many charms of Martha’s Vineyard are its unspoiled and scenic beaches.
+These range from shallow, clear-water stretches on the northern and eastern sides of the Island to expanses of rumbling surf along the south side.

 8. Gay Head Cliffs and Beach: Off-limits.
 The Gay Head Cliffs are a National Landmark and are seriously endangered by climbing on the cliffs and removal of clay (both prohibited by law).

 9. Gay Head Public Beach (Moshup Beach): Surf beach off Moshup Trail.
 Extends from Philbin Beach to just before the cliffs.
 The beach is approximately a ten-minute walk from the parking lot on a cleared trail.
 There is a $15 parking fee in summer.

 10. Lobsterville Beach: Two miles of beautiful Vineyard Sound beach and dune land along Lobsterville Road.
 Includes a seagull nesting area, and is a favorite fishing spot.Open to all, but parking is prohibited on Lobsterville Road.

 11. Philbin Beach: Surf beach off Moshup Trail.
 Gay Head residents only.

 1. Lucy Vincent Beach: Chilmark section of South Shore.
 Surf, bluffs.
 Chilmark residents only.

 2. Menemsha Public Beach: Next to Menemsha Harbor.
 A gentle beach with the clear, bright water that is typical of the North Shore.
 Open to all.